BEST TIME TO TRAVEL TO ETHIOPIA

 For more information on vaccines and health issues please check this link.

-The fee is payable in US dollars and EURO.
-Current visa fees are $50 for one month and $70 for three months.
 It is also possible to obtain a business visa of up to three months validity upon arrival with the prior arrangements made by the sponsoring organisation in Ethiopia.
 The visa extension fees are currently $100 for a one month extension (first time), $150 for a fifteen days extension (second time) and $200 for a 10 days extension (third time).
 If the traveler’s visa expires before the departure, it is required to obtain a visa extension at the Immigration Office in Addis Ababa.
 There is a overstay penalty fee of $5 a day from one up to fifteen days and $10 a day after fifteen days.
 In such cases, the traveler may also be required to pay a penalty of up to 4,000 ETB ($300) before being allowed to leave Ethiopia.

 When travelling to Ethiopia, it is important to know that domestic fares are considerably reduced (by more than 40%) if your international ticket to travel to the country has been purchased with Ethiopian Airlines.
 Please be aware that Ethiopian Airlines, as the only domestic carrier, requires the tour companies the ticket number in order to make the discount for any domestic flights.
 For further information please click here.